 That said, the Minu has an advantage in this aspect as it can be used longer.

-I love travel-system ready strollers because they are very versatile to be used and are more cost-effective in the long run.
+I love travel-system ready strollers because they are very versatile to be used from birth until your baby becomes a toddler.
+These types of strollers are more cost-effective in the long run.

 If you have a newborn and you prefer to use a bassinet, both strollers can be attached with a bassinet to give your baby a flat-lie position.
-For the Uppababy Minu, they have a From Birth Kit bassinet, and for the Baby Jogger City Tour, they have a Tour 2 Bassinet.
-Both can be used until baby is about 19 lbs.
+For the Uppababy Minu, it is called a From Birth Kit.

 Both strollers are also compatible with infant car seats.